RobDickinson/screedb/README.md

 1. ScreeDB has the goal of RocksDB interoperability, and so its implementation heavily relies on the RocksDB API and its primitive types (like Slice).
 FPTree does not target RocksDB compatibility.

-2. FPTree does not specify a hash method implementation, where ScreeDB uses a modified Pearson hash (from RFC 3074).
+2. FPTree does not specify a hash method implementation, where ScreeDB uses a Pearson hash (RFC 3074).

 3. Within its persistent leaves, FPTree uses an array of key hashes with a separate visibility bitmap to track what hash slots are occupied.
 ScreeDB takes a different approach and uses only an array of key hashes (no bitmaps).
 ScreeDB relies on a specially modified Pearson hash function, where a hash value of zero always indicates the slot is unused by convention.
 This optimization eliminates the cost of using and maintaining visibility bitmaps as well as cramming more hashes into a single cache-line, and affects the implementation of every primitive operation in the tree.